-Looking for a delicious savoury muffin recipe that your kids will love to have in their school lunch boxes?
+Looking for a delicious savoury muffin recipe that your kids will love to have in their school lunchboxes?
 My Ham, Cheese and Pineapple Muffins are so yummy and full of goodness.
-This is also a recipe that you’ll find in my new cookbook that is now available for pre-order!
+This is also a recipe that you’ll find in my Lunch Box Recipe Cookbook!

 If your kids are tired of the same old boring sandwiches for lunches, or they simply want a change from sweet snacks to something savoury, my ham, cheese and pineapple muffins are the way to go.
-Not only are these muffins of mine utterly delish, the recipe for them is also part of my brand new Lunch Box Recipes cookbook that is now available on pre-order.
-If you haven’t ordered your copy yet, be sure to get in early and secure yourself one.
+Not only are these muffins of mine utterly delish, the recipe for them is also part of my Lunch Box Recipes cookbook.

 Ham, Cheese & Pineapple Muffins